mspoorendonk/networkTool/README.md

 ### Contact

-For any questions or issues, please contact [Marc Spoorendonk](mailto:marc@spoorendonk.com).
+For any questions or issues, please use the github issue tracker.